microsoft/SynapseML/website/docs/features/spark_serving/about.md

 route into the same spark computation.
 You can deploy an external load balancer to unify the executor's services under a single IP address.
-Support for automatic load balancer management and deployment is targeted for the next release of MMLSpark.
+Support for automatic load balancer management and deployment is targeted for the next release of SynapseML.
 A diagram of this configuration can be seen below:

 <p align="center">